poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

                 self.xml.append(inner_tag)
             #<<<<<<<<<<<<

-To test this, we need an example file with xml, example xml string and example lxml (ET) object:
+To test this, an example file with xml, example xml string and example lxml (ET) object is needed:

 .. code-block:: xml